dkarkada/latex-exam/README.md

 * -p: will create `filename-EXAM.pdf` and `filename-KEY.pdf`
 * -c: will create `filename-EXAM.pdf` and `filename-KEY.pdf` and clean up the auxiliary files.

-Alternatively, you can produce the tex files without the bash script using
+Alternatively, you can produce the tex files without the executable script using

 ```
 python3 examtex.py filepath/filename.exam